unovue/radix-vue/docs/content/meta/TooltipTrigger.md

     'description': '<p>Change the default rendered element for the one passed as a child, merging their props and behavior.</p>\n<p>Read our <a href=\'https://www.reka.com/guides/composition.html\'>Composition</a> guide for more details.</p>\n', 'type': 'boolean',
     'required': false
+  },
+  {
+    'name': 'reference',
+    'description': '<p>The reference (or anchor) element that is being referred to for positioning.</p>\n<p>If not provided will use the current component as anchor.</p>\n', 'type': 'ReferenceElement',
+    'required': false
   }
 ]" />